Assistant Professor, ECE Department, UCSB

 Office: HFH 3161

 Before joining UCSB, I was a postdoctoral researcher at Harvard SEAS.
 I completed my Ph.D. and M.Eng. in Electrical and Computer Engineering at Carnegie Mellon University.
 I received B.S. in Electrical Engineering and Computer Science at KAIST.
 My research aims to develop theoretically-grounded tools for trustworthy and reliable machine learning systems by drawing ideas from different fields (e.g., Information Theory, Statistics, Machine Learning, Distributed Systems).
 For recent publications, see my Google Scholar page.

 Keywords: Machine Learning, Ethical AI, Algorithmic Fairness, Information Theory, Differential Privacy, Distributed Computing, Fault-tolerant Computing

-- I’ll be teaching ‘ECE 594BB: Special Topics in Computer Engineering — Ethics of Machine Learning’.
+- (Winter 2023) ‘ECE 594BB: Special Topics in Computer Engineering — Ethics of Machine Learning’.
 See the course website.

 - (Nov 2022) We presented our work on “Beyond Adult and COMPAS: Fairness in Multi-Class Prediction” at Neurips 2022 (Selected for Oral!)

 - (Nov 2022) I gave an invited talk at Sharing Colloquium at SNU on “Fair Machine Learning for Education: An Information Theorist’s Perspective”

 - (Nov 2022) I gave an invited talk on “Fair Machine Learning for Education: An Information Theorist’s Perspective” at KAIST Graduate School of AI.